openeduhub/oeh-search-frontend/README.md

 npm run extract-i18n
 ```

-This will generate the source file `messages.xlf` and translation files in `src/locale`.
+This will generate the source file `messages.xlf` in `src/locale`.
+Copy (or update) missing blocks from `messages.xlf` to target translation files in `src/locale` and
-Write missing translations in the `target` tags of translation files.
+write missing translations in the `target` tags of translation files.

 ### Configure Additional Languages